Small Business Automation DC: A Practical Guide for 2026

 How Small Business Automation in DC Gets Built in 2026

-The pattern that works for 5-to-50-person DC operations is simple:
+The pattern that works for 5-to-50-person DC operations follows a clear three-phase sequence:

 Month 1: Fix the immediate revenue leaks.
 Missed call text-back, appointment reminders, one automated follow-up sequence.
 These pay for themselves within 30 days and free up attention for the next layer.

-Month 2 to 3: Connect your systems.
+Months 2 to 3: Connect your systems.
 Get your CRM talking to your calendar and your invoicing tool.
 Eliminate the manual data entry that happens between those three apps.
-This is where most of the hidden time savings come from.
+This is where most of the hidden time savings appear.

-Most small businesses in DC that are doing this well started with a three-hour setup in Month 1 and built from there.
-The ones who waited for the "right time" to do it all at once are still waiting.
+Most DC small businesses doing this well started with a three-hour setup in Month 1 and built from there.
+The businesses waiting for the "right time" to do it all at once are still waiting.

 Where to Start

-If you are running a DC business and want a clear answer to "what should I automate first," two paths:
+If you are running a DC business and want a clear answer to "what should I automate first," three paths forward:

 1. Run the calculators.
 Find your biggest leak before you build anything.
 Start with the Missed Revenue Calculator if you have any kind of phone or inbound lead flow.
 Start with the Mobile No-Show Calculator if you run appointments.